 I met Bill for the first time in the fall of 1973, the beginning of 8th grade.
 He was awkward, as we all were at that point in our lives.
 He had a shock of red hair that set him apart and made him a lightning rod at times.
 Not everyone in the school was kind.
 Early into that fall semester, Bill lost his father.
 That loss set him back on his heels.
 I believe that the events of the fall of 1973 contributed to him being somewhat introverted, shy, and reserved as he progressed through his years at the school on the hill.

-Surviving the petri dish of junior high school and high school is hard enough without the body blow of losing a parent.
+Surviving the petri dish of junior high school and high school is challenging without the body blow of losing a parent.
 Bill outwardly handled it with grace but I know that he struggled.
 He rolled with trauma privately.
 In hindsight, I know that none of us had any idea of the challenges, torment, and heartache our classmates endured in those years.
 Adolescence was awkward enough without people knowing all of your secret trials.

-When we graduated in June of 1978, we scattered like leaves on the wind.
+After graduation in June of 1978, we scattered like leaves on the wind.
 Most of us went away to college, others took jobs or joined the military.
 Bill headed off to King’s College in Wilkes-Barre.
 He had told me that it was at King’s where he reinvented himself.
 He shook off the reserved facade and became more outgoing, made friends and became involved in his college environment.
 College, not high school, was where Bill discovered who he was.
 It was where he found his footing.

 Bill worked for a time after college in the private sector.
 He ended up making a change in his life by joining the army as a military policeman.
 Bill deployed with his MP unit to the Balkans in the mid-1990s in support of the NATO mission in Bosnia.
 He put himself in harm’s way to protect his fellow soldiers, his country and the people in the Balkans who had been devastated by a brutal civil war.
 When Bill left the Army, he went into the hospitality business.
 He worked in the mid-Atlantic region and finally went to Florida where he gained success working as a controller for Marriott.